Bed Smart 101

 Your mattress’s comfort plays a pivotal role in sleep quality.
 A bed that aligns with your sleeping preferences can make a difference between restless nights and deep, rejuvenating sleep.

-Everyone’s ideal mattress feel is unique, from soft plush to extra firm support.
+Everyone’s ideal mattress feel is unique, from super soft to extra firm.

 Body Indents: Impressions that form over time on the mattress surface due to consistent sleeping positions.
-It indicates wear and can affect sleeping comfort.
+Like your shoes forms your footprint, this means the mattress has adapted to you.

 Breathability: The mattress’s ability to circulate air and prevent overheating.
 Essential for a cool and comfortable sleep.